civilisation

 13. Altruism

-Helping others and working for the welfare of society is a fundamental principle of religion.
+Helping others and working for the welfare of society are fundamental principles of religion.

 Conclusion